 Dress Shoe for Peroneal Tendinitis

-- The Orthopedic dress shoe from Orthofeet is ideal because they have plenty of supportive cushioning and a deep-heel cup for ankle support.
+- The Orthopedic dress shoe from Orthofeet is ideal because it offers plenty of supportive cushioning and a deep heel cup for ankle support.

 - They are an extra depth and width designed to accommodate orthotics.

-- The dress shoes are adjustable in fit and come in soft leather.
+- The dress shoes are adjustable and made of soft leather.

 - They are likewise available in more colors and wider widths.